 By making captchas about human empathy instead of random number or letter scrambles, they were able to remind over 700 million people that basic empathy towards others is what truly makes us human.

-Another place you can find method at work is Buzzfeed’s quizzes that became so popular in 2014.
-I wrote a bit about why those are effective in an earlier post here on the elegant theme’s blog.
+Another place you can find methods at work is Buzzfeed’s quizzes which became so popular in 2014.
+I wrote a bit about why those are effective in an earlier post here on the Elegant Theme’s blog.
 (It’s all the way down in the “Analyze, Iterate, & Repeat” section.)
+Create your own Buzzfeed-styled quizzes with these plugins.

 Use Snail Mail to Send “Awesomeness Packages”